Vegetables Sherpa Stew Soup (Shyakpa)

 As soon as the garlic is golden, add the onions.

-Add the chinese cabbage 5 minutes before the soup is ready.
+Add the Chinese cabbage 5 minutes before the soup is ready.

 At the same time, add the noodle strips to the boiling soup and stir.